SUNY Oswego Artist-in-Residence Program

-The newly created Artist-in-Residence Program at SUNY Oswego brings an artist to campus for one academic semester (applicant’s choice of Fall or Spring) to produce a body of work, teach in the area of their specialty, and to conduct research.
-The resident artist is given the opportunity to pursue research and/or realize a specific project while drawing on the College’s resources, including its facilities, faculty and student body, practice and performance space, libraries, and collections.
+The Artist-in-Residence Program at SUNY Oswego brings an artist to campus for one academic year to produce a body of work, teach in the area of their specialty, and to conduct research.
+The resident artist is given the opportunity to pursue research and realize a specific project while drawing on the College’s resources, including its facilities, faculty and student body, practice and performance space, libraries and collections.

 A central focus of this residency program is on artistic work that engages with issues of diversity, intersectionality, inclusion, and belonging, including but not limited to the experiences and lived realities of marginalized or minoritized communities or individuals.
 Candidates who are members of underrepresented or minoritized groups are strongly encouraged to apply.
 Candidates for the program include both emerging and established artists who demonstrate the ability to collaborate across disciplinary fields.
-For the inaugural year, the Artist-in-Residence Program is open to artists working in the visual arts, theatre, music, creative writing, dance, and film.
 Artists whose work incorporates multiple mediums in the aforementioned categories are also encouraged to apply.

 - Create opportunities for students to have longer/more impactful experiences with visiting artists